The challenge: Too much time lost to admin

 This was a stark contrast to the past.
 New registrants on Atlas regularly struggled, generating a stream of support requests that fell to the events coordinator to handle.
 On ToucanTech, the platform handled it all.

-5–6 hours saved — per event
+More than 5 hours saved per event

 The events coordinator estimates she saved 5–6 hours of work time on that first webinar alone.
 Previously, helping 10–20% of new registrants navigate registration was simply part of the job.
-Now it isn’t.

 "Multiply that by 60 events a year… and you start to see why I am excited we are live!" "